 I hope that helps you understand the differences between the different percentages given and helps you make that practical decision on your purchase.

 *the only fly in that equation is that not all cbd is created equally.
-Some might be from its pure crystal form whilst others, like ours, might actually contain a variety of other beneficial cannabinoids and might give a more medical ‘entourage’ effect.
+Some might be from its pure crystal form whilst others, like our Spanish hemp produce, might actually contain a variety of other beneficial cannabinoids and might give a more medical ‘entourage’ effect.